From Wembley to Web Standards

 Between tours one summer in my adopted home of Chicago, a friend of mine mentioned that Threadless was looking for an entry-level developer—basically someone to handle their HTML email campaign.
 Having spent a fair amount of time installing Wordpress for friends and bands, I was familiar enough with code that I figured I’d give it a shot.
 Turns out I was enough of a cultural fit that they decided to overlook my lack of actual, real-world experience as a developer, and best of all: I could telecommute while on tour.

 Most days I would tether my phone’s internet connection to my laptop, log on to a VPN, and code while the band was rolling down the highway on a six-hour drive to the next show (*not recommended if you get car sick).
 Even though the connection was extremely unstable — we were in and out of networks on a minute-to-minute basis — I somehow got the work in on time.
 I also found that I really enjoyed coding.
-Learning to code was opening my brain to analytical thinking previously occupied by blurry landscapes and constant re-watchings of “The Wire”.
+My brain was becoming more accustomed to analytical thinking previously occupied by blurry landscapes, hotel wallpaper and constant re-watchings of “The Wire” (also recommended).